Welcome to Speech Success

 People who find it easy to socialize may not realize that social skills do not come naturally for many children.
 When children need help learning social skills, parents quickly discover that many issues can interfere with socializing.
 At Speech Success, Jacqueline Ahrens, SLPD, CCC-SLP, specializes in helping children learn social skills, especially when their skills are hindered by speech and language delays, and developmental disabilities like autism.

 Nothing is more enjoyable than watching kids play a game and let off some pent-up energy with loud whoops and yells.
 But too much yelling and frequently straining their voice from singing or cheering also leads to voice disorders.
-Jacqueline Ahrens, SLPD, CCC-SLP, at Speech Success, specializes in voice therapy to treat disorders and prevent future problems.
+To treat an existing issue or prevent future vocal issues, contact Speech Success.

 It’s common for children to go through a stuttering phase, especially when their speech is developing.
 But if it lasts longer than six months, it’s time to seek treatment from Jacqueline Ahrens, SLPD, CCC-SLP, at Speech Success.
 Dr. Ahrens develops age-appropriate treatment and works with parents, helping them learn tips they can use at home to support their children.
 If your child stutters, don’t wait to contact Speech Success.